ryanhe312/UniEMIR/README.md

 pip install -r requirements.txt
 ```

+This may takes about 20 mins.

 3. Run the Web User Interface

 ```
 python app.py
 ```

 Then, you can visit the web interface at [http://127.0.0.1:7860/](http://127.0.0.1:7860/).

 We provide a video tutorial for UniEMIR web user interface.

 [![](https://markdown-videos-api.jorgenkh.no/youtube/psoT_a0Jg3U)](https://youtu.be/Z241VZjswaQ)

+This may takes about 1 min for loading and 0.129s for processing a 256x256 image.

 ## UniEMIR Plugin